After the 2024 review, comes the challenge of the 2025 resolutions!

 Resolution 1: Share

-In 2025, we will continue to share our passion and love for textile arts and yarn with:
+In 2025, we will continue to share our passion and love for textile arts and thread with:

-- some courses with our themes that have become classics, new themes and new items (but let's keep a little mystery...)
+- courses with our classic themes, new themes, and new offerings (but let’s keep a little mystery...)

-- the love of beautiful finishes because we really want our students to learn the right techniques and methods so that they are proud of their creations
+- a love for beautiful finishes because we really want our students to learn the right techniques and methods so they can be proud of their creations

-- participation in the first Art du fil festival in Brussels!
+- participation in the first Art of Thread festival in Brussels!

-It also involves moments of DIY, tidying up, but also little restaurants, slices of pizza, bubbles to celebrate life events!
+It also involves moments of DIY, tidying up, but also little restaurants, slices of pizza, bubbles to celebrate life’s events!

 Resolution 2: Find great partners

-Last year we offered about twenty new partners for sewing patterns and it was a great experience to discover very nice pattern makers.
+Last year we introduced about twenty new partners for sewing patterns and it was a great experience discovering some wonderful designers.

-We have also found great Japanese and European suppliers to offer you fabrics and supplies of very high quality such as: Daruma, Tulip, Clover, Olympus, Kobayashi, ...
+We have also found great Japanese and European suppliers to offer you fabrics and supplies of very high quality like: Daruma, Tulip, Clover, Olympus, Kobayashi, ...

-In 2025, we will definitely continue to offer you new things!
+In 2025, we will definitely continue to offer you new products!

 Gaetan and I have already planned visits to trade shows and a visit to our Japanese suppliers.

-When I was a teenager, I had a little card with a photo of a bike and under it a little mantra that said to move forward you had to pedal... but also that if you don't pedal, well you fall!
+When I was a teenager, I had a small card with a picture of a bike and below it a little mantra that said to move forward you had to pedal... but also that if you don’t pedal, well, you fall!

 In other words, immobility causes your fall.

-I agree with that and that's why, as a good hyperactive person, I am committed to continuing to develop C'est du Joly for you, for me, but also for the team!
+I agree with that and that’s why, as a true hyperactive, I am committed to continuing to develop C'est du Joly for you, for me, but also for the team!

-Having new things, offering new beautiful supplies and materials, course themes, concepts... that's also part of our identity.
+Having new things, offering new beautiful supplies and materials, course themes, concepts... that is also part of our identity.

-We are still looking for a larger space that allows us to offer more courses in the evening and on Saturdays.
-If you have any ideas, don't hesitate to let me know.
+We are still looking for a larger space that would allow us to offer more evening and Saturday courses.
+If you have any ideas, don’t hesitate to let me know.

 Resolution 4: Continue training to offer you new course themes

 As I said earlier, sharing and being rigorous is good but it requires a good dose of self-work!
-You have to stay up to date, it's very important for me, the team, and our students.
+Staying up to date is very important to me, the team, and our students.
 In 2024, Marie, Céline, and I continued to train ourselves, document to offer you lots of new courses:

 - patchwork